junwatu/griddb-podcast-creator/blogs/README.md

 ![podcast result](images/podcast-result.png)

-After successful conversion, in the "Your Podcasts" section the user can listen to the podcast, using the audio player and section list to navigate through the content easily.
+After successful conversion, in the **Your Podcasts** tab the user can listen to the podcast, using the audio player and section list to navigate through the content easily.

 ## Possible enhancements